mitchdenny/ecdc/README.md

 * String to Base64
 * Base 64 to String
 * String to JSON Byte Array
+* String to JSON String
+* JSON String to String
 * Base64 to JSON Byte Array
 * String to MD5/SHA1/SHA256/SHA512 (as Base64 or Hex)
 * String to HTML Entities